 Consider whether the District can undertake efforts to informally resolve the charges, including but not limited to mediation, rearrangement of work/academic schedules, obtaining apologies, providing informal counseling, training, etc.

 Advise all Parties that he/she/they need not participate in an informal resolution of the complaint, as described above, and they have the right to end the informal resolution process at any time.

-Advise a student Complainant that he/she/they may file a complaint with the Office for Civil Rights of the U.S. Department of Education, and employee Complainants may file a complaint with the Department of Fair Employment and Housing.
+Advise a student Complainant that he/she/they may file a complaint with the Office for Civil Rights of the U.S. Department of Education, and employee Complainants may file a complaint with the California Civil Rights Department.
 All Complainants should be advised that they have a right to file a complaint with local law enforcement if the act complained of is also a criminal act.
 The District must investigate even if the Complainant files a complaint with local law enforcement.
 In addition, the District should ensure that Complainants are aware of any available resources, such as counseling, health, and mental health services.

+In matters involving student sexual harassment, provide student Parties notice regarding appropriate counseling resources developed and maintained by the District.

 Take interim steps to protect a Complainant from coming into contact with an accused individual, especially if the Complainant is a victim of sexual violence.
 The RDO or designee should notify the Complainant of his/her/their options to avoid contact with the accused individual and allow students to change academic situations as appropriate.
 For instance, the District may prohibit the accused individual from having any contact with the Complainant pending the results of the investigation.
 When taking steps to separate the Complainant and accused individual, the District shall minimize the burden on the Complainant.
 For example, it is not appropriate to remove Complainants from classes or housing while allowing accused individuals to remain.

+Regardless of whether a Complaint has been filed under this procedure, if the District knows, or reasonably should know, about possible sexual harassment involving individuals subject to the District’s policies at the time, the District shall promptly investigate to determine whether the alleged conduct more likely than not occurred, or otherwise respond if the District determines that an investigation is not required.

+Student Complainant Requests for Confidentiality